jotd666/cd32load/docs/readme.txt

 Bugs/todo (low priority):

-- add support for CD play in more slaves :)
+- add support for CD play in more slaves :) This is ongoing and unrelated to CD32load development
 - Zeewolf seems to crash if the virtual keyboard is used during the game (the password screen is fine).
 I don't know why
 - Some games won't work, either because of the memory layout, or imperfect whdload emulation
 - use FastMem when available (would allow to run some memory-needy AGA games from CD, but is that worth now that whdload is free?)